 How do you feel about underground or "invisible" fences?

-Stonebriar Dog Training does not recommend underground fence systems as a means of containment for your pet.
+Stonebriar Animal Behavior does not recommend underground fence systems as a means of containment for your pet.
 For a thorough discussion of the pros and cons of these fences vs traditional, barrier type fences, please visit our article, Underground Fences--Are they Safe for my Pet?